Last week, the monthly meeting of the Women in Business Network (WIBN) group took place.

 We too know what it’s like to feel on a plateaut; despite the strong sense of passion and excitement we had when we started our businesses.

 We know how the day-to-day activities of your business can be all-consuming, leaving little time to review how this all fits together with your bigger goals and plans.
 It’s so crucial though, to periodically check that your actions are in the service of these ambitions.

 This video proposes a simple concept that can change everything.
 How you feel about your business, how you talk about your business and how you present your business to the world.

-It emphasises something we talk about relatively often – the fact that people will buy into you, more than into what it is that you do.
+It emphasises something we talk about relatively often; the fact that people will buy into you, more than into what you do.

 It’s what sets apart good companies from great ones.
 And if you have a think about the organisations you admire and respect, it is probably down to this one thing …